 Greenville, South Carolina is normally the opposite of “social distancing.”
 As one of the friendliest places to visit in the US, we’re more likely to draw in closer for a friendly greeting with a stranger than we are to measure the number of feet between us.
 Folks here love getting together and welcoming new faces and we believe travel is one of the best parts of daily life.
 We know we have a remarkable destination worth traveling for, but the health of our residents and visitors is of utmost importance.
 We want everyone to feel protected and comfortable in Greenville, SC!

 By taking the proper precautions now, we can get back to sharing one of the friendliest destinations in the US—with the only distance between new and old friends being a handshake or a hug.

 Until then, stay up-to-date with COVID-19 and its impact on our community at the links below.

-This executive order (2020-50) went into effect on August 3, 2020 pertaining exclusively to restaurant operations; the order remains in place until further notice.
+This executive order (2020-63) by Governor Henry McMaster went into effect on October 2, 2020 pertaining exclusively to restaurant operations; the order remains in place until further notice.
 It states:

-- Seating at each table shall be limited to no more than eight (8) customers and patrons, exclusive of family units/members of the same household
+- Restaurants should limit seating each table to no more than 8 customers and patrons, exclusive of family units or members of the same household.

-- While waiting to be seated, restaurants must ensure that customers and patrons are able to maintain a minimum of six (6) feet of separation from other parties
+- Restaurants should adopt and enforce a process to ensure that customers and patrons are able to maintain a minimum of 6 feet of separation from other parties while waiting to be seated.

-- Restaurants shall discontinue services that allow customers and patrons to fill or refill their own beverage cups
+- Restaurants should minimize, modify, or discontinue services that allow customers and patrons to fill or refill their own beverage cups.